 Priors Hall Primary School, Off Gretton Road, Priors Hall Park, Corby NN17 5EB

-Where applications for admission exceed the number of places available, after the admission of children with Statements of special Educational Needs (SEN), priority for admission will be given to those children who meet the criteria set out below, in order:
+Where applications for admission exceed the number of places available, after the admission of children with EHC Plans which name the school, priority for admission will be given to those children who meet the criteria set out below, in order:

 - Looked after children and previously looked after children.

 - Children who are residents within the school’s defined catchment area.

 - Children who have a sibling currently attending the school.

 - Children of staff members.
 Where the member of teaching and non-teaching staff has been employed at the school for two or more years, at the time of which the application for admission to the school is made and / or the member of teaching and non-teaching staff is recruited to fill a vacant post, for which there is a demonstrable skills shortage.

 - Proximity of the child’s home address to the school, those living nearer being accorded the higher priority.